pyOpenSci/handbook/README.md

 ```console
 $ nox -s docs-live
 ```
 The governance page should automatically open in a new browser window.
 If it does not, check your terminal for the text "Serving on http://XXX.X.X.X:XXXX".
-The HTTP address is a link that you can click (or copy and paste into your browser) in order to open the governance page for live editing.
+The HTTP address is a link that you can click (or copy and paste into your browser) to open the handbook page for live editing.

 ## Contributing to this guide

-We welcome and issues and pull-requests to improve the content of this guide.
+We welcome issues and pull requests to improve the content of this guide.
 If you'd like to see an improvement, please [open an issue](https://github.com/pyOpenSci/governance/issues/new/choose).

 ## Contributors ✨